parisbutterfield/restswitchmate/README.md

 # restswitchmate
-Allows users to control Switchmate devices via REST.
+This project allows users to control Switchmate devices via REST.

 The supported device for this project is a Raspberry Pi Zero W. Three bluetooth radios are required for each service.
 The Pi Zero W has bluetooth built in and two USB Bluetooth adapters are added.

-Docker containers run [Flask](http://flask.pocoo.org) applications for switching, status, and authentication.
-Containers are multi architecture, supporting ARM and AMD64 hosts.
+Docker is used to create containers, that run [Flask](http://flask.pocoo.org) applications for switching, status, and authentication.
+The containers are multi architecture, supporting ARM and AMD64 hosts.
 The Switchmate device must be running firmware 2.99.9 or lower.
 Hopefully additional firmwares will be added in the future.

 ## Setup
 From a Raspberry Pi Zero W